Trump to meet with top trade advisers on activation of China tariffs: source

 Under the 1974 trade law that Trump invoked to pursue a tariff investigation into China’s intellectual property practices, he could delay the activation by 30 days.
 He can also delay the tariffs by another 180 days if the U.S. Trade Representative’s office finds that negotiations with China are yielding progress.

 “The president’s trade team has recommended tariffs.
-If there are not tariffs, it will be because the president has decided not that he’s not ready to implement tariffs,” a person familiar with the administration’s deliberations told Reuters.
+If there are not tariffs, it will be because the president has decided that he’s not ready to implement tariffs,” a person familiar with the administration’s deliberations told Reuters.

 But that recommendation came prior to Trump’s trip late last week to Canada for the G7 leaders summit and to Singapore for the nuclear summit with North Korean leader Kim Jong Un.
 Trump arrived in Washington early on Wednesday morning.